 \section{Conclusion}

 Primarily, there were two mathematical approaches to the formulation of quantum theory.
 The first one (developed by Hiesenberg) makes accent on the non-commutative character of new ``quantized" dynamical variables whereas the second one (developed by Schr\"odinger) replaces ordinary differential Hamilton's equations of classical dynamics by linear differential equations in partial derivatives associated with Hamilton-Jacobi equation \cite{Sch1}.
-Both approaches are equivalent in the framework of so-called optics-mechanics analogy and comprise of the fundament of modern quantum mechanics.
-This analogy, however, is limited by itself in very clear reasons: mechanics is merely a coarse approximation (even being generalized to many-dimension dynamics of Hertz) and the ``optics" of the action waves is too tiny for description of complicated structure of ``elementary" quantum particles.
-It is was realized already under the first attempts to synthesize relativistic and quantum principles.
+Both approaches are equivalent in the framework of so-called optics-mechanics analogy and comprise the basis for modern quantum mechanics.
+This analogy, however, is limited by itself for very clear reasons: mechanics is merely a coarse approximation (even being generalized to many-dimension dynamics of Hertz) and the ``optics" of the action waves is too tiny for description of the complicated structure of ``elementary" quantum particles.
+This was realized already during the first attempts to synthesize relativistic and quantum principles.

 Analysis of the foundations of quantum theory and relativity shows that there are two types of symmetries.
-One of them is symmetries relative space-time transformations of whole setup reflects, say, the \emph{first order of relativity}.
-Different type of (state-dependent) symmetries is realized in the quantum state space relative local infinitesimal variation of flexible setup (\emph{second order of relativity or ``super-relativity"} \cite{Le1,Le2,Le3}).
+One of them is the symmetry of relative space-time transformations of the whole setup which reflects, say, the \emph{first order of relativity}.
+A different type of (state dependent) symmetry is realized in the quantum state space relative to local infinitesimal variation of a flexible setup (\emph{second order of relativity or ``super-relativity"} \cite{Le1,Le2,Le3}).
 Gauge invariance is a particular case of this type of symmetry.
-Analysis shows that it is impossible to use ordinary primordial elements like particles, material points, etc., trying to build consistent theory.
+Analysis shows that it is impossible to use ordinary primordial elements like particles, material points, etc., trying to build a consistent theory.
 Even space-time cannot conserve its independent and a priori structure.
-Therefore the unification of relativity and quantum principles may be formalized if one uses new primordial elements and the classification of their motions: rays of quantum states instead of material points (particles) and complex projective Hilbert state space $CP(N-1)$ where move these states under action of unitary group $SU(N)$ instead of space-time \cite{Le2,Le3}.
+Therefore the unification of relativity and quantum principles may be formalized if one uses new primordial elements and the classification of their motions: rays of quantum states instead of material points (particles) and complex projective Hilbert state space $CP(N-1)$ where these states move under the action of the unitary group $SU(N)$ instead of space-time \cite{Le2,Le3}.

 Then: